spurintel/monocle-plugin-wordpress/README.md

-# Monocle Wordpress by Spur
+# Monocle WordPress by Spur
 Analyze WordPress forms usage from a user session coming from a residential proxy, malware proxy, or other endpoint based proxy network.

 ## Description